-The Palm Temple is an artwork commissioned by Sky Arts in Italy for presentation in London in January 2020.
+Palm Temple was commissioned by Sky Arts in Italy for presentation in London in January 2020.
 The artwork is now on permanent display for the public to enjoy outside the Chemistry Department, University of Bristol (see map).